bmcda37/bmcda37/README.md

 ## Objective

 My journey in information systems and eagerness to protect others has led me to develop a passion for cybersecurity.
 I plan to use the skills developed in undergrad, along with my professional work experience, to continue growing my competencies within Digital Forensics, Threat Hunting, Vulnerability & Patch Management, Programming, and Networking to become a well-rounded cybersecurity professional.
+I plan to showcase any skills I learn within my Github page demonstrating my eagerness for continual learning in this field.

 ## Skills